fabpot-graveyard/event-dispatcher/doc/01-Event-Dispatcher.markdown

 ### Modifying Arguments

-If you want to allow third party classes to modify the arguments passed to a method, just before it is executed, add a `filter` event at the beginning of the method:
+If you want to allow third party classes to modify arguments passed to a method just before that method is executed, add a `filter` event at the beginning of the method:

     [php]
     class Foo